 The Name we have specified has no special meaning other than reminding us how we have specified this particular coordinate system.
 A good name can help us remember what it is if we choose to add it to our Favorites.
 We press OK.

-That closes the Coordinate System sub-dialog and puts us back in the Reproject Component dialog where now we see a Custom Coordinate System has been chosen.
+That closes the Coordinate System sub-dialog and puts us back in the Reproject Component dialog where now we see our Florida Orthographic custom coordinate system is set as the new coordinate system.

 Reprojecting an image means changing the dimensions and numbers of pixels so the only option is to Add Component, that is, to create a new image and table in the Project that are a copy of the subject image, but reprojected into the new coordinate system.
 See the Reprojection Creates a New Image topic for why reprojecting an image changes the number of pixels.